gbabula/npm-scripts/README.md

 # npm-scripts

-Collection of useful NPM scripts.

----

-## About

-Collection of NPM scripts, based on some useful and/or simple scripts I use in most of my projects, if you want to easily try some of these out - take a look at [g5-component.js](https://github.com/MajorLeagueBaseball/g5-component)
+Collection of NPM scripts, based on some useful and/or simple scripts I use in most of my projects.

+If you want to easily try some of these out - take a look at [g5-component.js](https://github.com/MajorLeagueBaseball/g5-component)

 ---